Karan1110/Infoware_Assignment/README.md

 5. using the asynchronous nature of Express to efficiently manage the middleware pipeline.

 6. structuring the API using seed.js to destroy(DROP) and germinate function to create tables with validatinons.

+7. use of config module to effciently manage secret strings or keys.

 ```